dipaksarkar/docs/docs/bouncify/members.md

 2. The system will generate a CSV file of your member data.

 ##  Delete a member
 You can delete a single member, or delete multiple members at the same time using a bulk action.
-When you delete a member, it's temporary removed from `BouncifyPro`.
+When you delete a member, it's temporary removed from `Bouncify`.
 Deleted members can be restored.

 **Steps:**